lorenzwalthert/precommit/README.md

     matched with `base::grep()` to ignore further files from the hook.
     Argument `lang` is passed to `spelling::spell_check_files()`.

-  - `lintr`: Arguments are not supported.
+  - `lintr`: Argument `--warning_only` changes the behavior of the pre-commit to be non-blocking.
+If lint errors appear, they are printed.
+Other arguments are not supported.
 Instead, `lintr` config should be specified in a `.lintr` config file in Debian Control Field Format as specified in the [`.lintr` documentation](https://github.com/jimhester/lintr#project-configuration).